History of AI in the Life Sciences

 Published

-Computational biology has used learning algorithms for fifty years.
-The story is not a single breakthrough at AlphaFold 2 in 2020 but a five-decade arc from dynamic-programming sequence alignment to generative biology, with each generation inheriting and discarding pieces of the one before.
-Reading the field requires reading that history: most “new” capabilities in a 2026 product brief are a deep-learning rendering of an idea that bioinformatics tried in 1995, often with the same failure modes.
+Computational biology has used learning algorithms for decades.
+The story is not a single breakthrough at AlphaFold 2 in 2020 but an arc from dynamic-programming sequence alignment to generative biology, with each generation inheriting methods, tasks, and failure modes from earlier work.
+Reading the field historically helps separate a genuinely new capability from a new implementation of an established biological problem.

 Learning Objectives